Iran fires missiles into northern Iraq in retaliation attack

-Iran claimed responsibility Sunday for a missile barrage that struck near a sprawling U.S. consulate complex in the northern Iraqi city of Irbil, saying it was retaliation for an Israeli strike in Syria that killed two members of its Revolutionary Guard earlier this week.
+Iran claimed responsibility Sunday for a missile barrage that struck near a sprawling U.S. consulate complex in northern Iraq, saying it was retaliation for an Israeli strike in Syria that killed two members of its Revolutionary Guard earlier this week.

+Iraq’s Foreign Ministry on Sunday summoned Iran’s ambassador to protest the attack, calling it a flagrant violation of the country's sovereignty.

 No injuries were reported in Sunday's attack on the city of Irbil, which marked a significant escalation between the U.S. and Iran.
 Hostility between the longtime foes has often played out in Iraq, whose government is allied with both countries.